tancop/Conductor/README.md

 }
 ```

 You can find all the supported commands in [api.d.ts](./api.d.ts).
-This documentation is always up to date thanks to some TypeScript magic, so you can trust it with your life (at your own risk, of course).
+This documentation is always up to date thanks to some TypeScript magic, so you can trust it with your life (at your own risk of course).

 ## Example Code